jeffdaily/parasail/README.md

 [back to top]

 The GNU autotools-based installation is the preferred method, though the CMake build works just as well.
-Both are provided because it often makes it easier to include parasail as a submodule inside other projects using one or the other build tool.
+There is also a contributed Meson build.
+The various build files are provided because it often makes it easier to include parasail as a submodule inside other projects using one a preferred build tool.
 Every attempt has been made to make installation a smooth process.
 For example, there are no required external dependencies.
 However, if you still run into issues, please [file an issue](https://github.com/jeffdaily/parasail/issues/new).

 ### autotools build

+If you are building from a git clone, the autotools files must first be generated using `autoreconf -fi`.
+The custom source distributions will already contain generated autotools files.

 parasail follows the typical configure, make, make install steps of other GNU autotools-based installations.
 By default, this will build both a static and shared library as well as the parasail_aligner application.
 There is no automated test suite at this time, but running `make check` will build some additional test programs such as test_isa for reporting your compiler and CPU capabilities.